TechBoyLogt/XAI/README.md

 Streamlit is a python framework which allows you to make frontend interfaces without explicit coding in HTML and CSS but rather using python commands.
 Within streamlit the plots were made using Plotly and Matplotlib.
 To run the dashboard you can do the following:
-Clone the repository and within the commandline run "python -m streamlit run XAIfinal.py"
+Clone the repository and within the commandline run `python -m streamlit run XAIfinal.py`